 Ayman S. Ibrahim, PhD

-Senior Fellow for the Jenkins Center for the Christian Understanding of Islam
+Director of the Jenkins Center for the Christian Understanding of Islam

 The Southern Baptist Theological Seminary